devoncarew/simple_lint_rules/wiki/Testing.md

+# Testing

+> [!IMPORTANT]
+> The contents of this doc were copied from our wiki and have not yet been
+> confirmed to be current and up-to-date.
+When this doc is next reviewed and
+> updated please remove this comment.

 A programming language and its core libraries sits near the bottom of a developer's technology stack.
 Because of that, they expect it to be reliable and bug free.
 They expect new releases of the Dart SDK to not break any of their